srnarasim/dataprism-apps/docs/tds_submission.md

 This represents a classic "last mile" problem in data science - the gap between having data and generating actionable insights remains stubbornly persistent.

-## Literature Review: Contextual Engineering and Analytics Challenges
+## Literature Review: Context Engineering and Analytics Challenges

-### The Rise of Contextual Engineering
+### The Rise of Context Engineering

-Contextual engineering has emerged as a critical discipline in AI development.
-As noted by LangChain's research team, contextual engineering involves "designing and optimizing the context provided to language models to improve their performance on specific tasks" [1].
+Context engineering has emerged as a critical discipline in AI development.
+As noted by LangChain's research team, context engineering involves "designing and optimizing the context provided to language models to improve their performance on specific tasks" [1].
 This approach has proven particularly valuable in applications requiring domain-specific knowledge and nuanced understanding.

-However, the application of contextual engineering principles to analytics remains largely unexplored.
-Most contextual engineering work focuses on natural language processing, code generation, and general AI assistance - not the specific challenges of business intelligence and data analysis.
+However, the application of context engineering principles to analytics remains largely unexplored.
+Most advanced analytics engineering work focuses on natural language processing, code generation, and general AI assistance - not the specific challenges of business intelligence and data analysis.

 ### Traditional Business Intelligence Limitations